unjapones/token-wizard/README.md

  POA Main Network RPC URL: https://core.poa.network

- For a guide on how to connect to the POA network using MetaMask see [here](https://github.com/poanetwork/token-wizard/wiki/Connecting-to-POA-Networks).
+ For a guide on how to connect to the POA network using a web browser and a Wallet plugin (i.e. Nifty Wallet, Metamask) see [here](https://github.com/poanetwork/token-wizard/wiki/Connecting-to-POA-Networks).

 ## Token Wizard DApp Wiki
 - [Introduction](https://github.com/poanetwork/token-wizard/wiki/Token-Wizard-Introduction)